Perfect and Maximum Randomness in Stratified Sampling over Joins: Maximizing Randomness for Multiple Strata Equi-Join

 The number of possible samples can be given by

-Equation \ref{single:final} in the previous section provides the optimal allocation amongst the relations given allocation to a stratum.
-It is easy to see that once we obtain an optimal allocation, by redistributing the total allocation of a stratum to the different relations using equation \ref{single:final}, the number of possible samples will be greater than or equal to the current number of samples.
-Therefore, the variables in the above function that needs to be maximized are $k^j$ ($j \in [1,n]$).
-Using Lagrange multipliers, we get the $j^{th}$ ($j \in [1,n]$) equation by taking partial derivative with respect to $k^j$ as
+Equation \ref{single:final} provides optimal allocation amongst relations given allocation to a stratum, and using it in the above equation results in the number of samples increasing or staying the same.
+Hence, $k^j$ $\left(j \in [1,n]\right)$ are the variables here.
+Using Lagrange multipliers, we get the $j^{th}$ equation as